 Building Quality Natural Backlinks to Your Website

-The most important aspect of search engine rankings is to get quality websites to link to your website.
-This is also the most difficult and time consuming task of SEO.
+One of the most important aspect of search engine rankings is to get quality websites to link to your website.
+This is also the most difficult and time-consuming task of SEO.
 Search engines believe that when good websites link to you, your website must provide valuable content, therefore it's trustworthy and deserves a higher ranking.

 Anchor Text in Backlinks